changeworld/azure-docs.ja-jp/articles/expressroute/expressroute-howto-add-ipv6-portal.md

 1. [Create the dual-stack gateway subnet](expressroute-howto-add-gateway-portal-resource-manager.md#create-the-gateway-subnet).

-1. [Create the virtual network gateway](expressroute-howto-add-gateway-portal-resource-manager.md#create-the-virtual-network-gateway) using any SKU and a Standard, Static public IP address.
-If you plan to use FastPath, use UltraPerformance or ErGw3AZ (note that this option is only available for circuits using ExpressRoute Direct).
+1. [Create the virtual network gateway](expressroute-howto-add-gateway-resource-manager.md) using any SKU and a Standard, Static public IP address.
+If you plan to use FastPath, use UltraPerformance or ErGw3AZ (note that this option is only available for circuits using ExpressRoute Direct). **NOTE:** Please use the PowerShell instructions for this step as the Azure portal experience is still under development.

 1. [Link your virtual network to your ExpressRoute circuit](expressroute-howto-linkvnet-portal-resource-manager.md).